Getting Started with EntropyScaling.jl

 EOS Calculations

 The calculation of transport properties through entropy scaling is mostly based on fundamental EOS (defined in the Helmholtz energy $a$) as they allow the consistent calculation of all required thermodynamic properties, in particular the configurational entropy $s_{\rm conf}$.
 The EOS calculations are not part of this package.
-However, there is an extension to the Clapeyron.jl package, which provides a large number of different thermodynamic models.
-The extension is automatically loaded when loading both packages EntropyScaling.jl and Clapeyron.jl.
-Alternatively, custom thermodynamic models can be used by 'dispatching' the functions defined in the thermo.jl file to a custom EOS type.
+Clapeyron.jl is used as thermodynamic backend for the EOS calculations providing a large number of different thermodynamic models.

 using EntropyScaling, Clapeyron